Mira85/SellDecor-frontend/README.md

 # SellDecor

 This web application is built with React.
-Users can buy or sell used decor items.
+Users can buy or sell used/unused decor items.
 After a occasion decor items which you dont need can be sold.
 You can also purchase other items at reasonable price for your special occasion.

 ## Technologies Used